If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

 Brake pad wear warning light

-If one or more of your car’s brake pads are starting to wear out, this is the warning sign you’ll see.
+If one or more of your car’s brake pads are starting to wear out, this is the warning sign you see.

-Worn down brake pads can severely impair your vehicle’s ability to stop so this is something you need to address as soon as you can.
+Worn down brake pads could severely impair your vehicle’s ability to stop.
+So this is something you need to address as soon as you can.

-But hopefully the situation will not reach this point as the brake-pad warning light should come on much earlier than that.
+But hopefully the situation doesn’t reach this point as the brake-pad warning light should come on much earlier than that.
 As soon as you see the light make sure you get it checked out as driving with a worn brake pad could be dangerous.

 Model specific warning lights

-While most of the symbols listed above are universal and can be found on most makes and models of car, they can sometimes vary from one manufacturer to another.
+Most of the car dashboard symbols listed above are universal and can be found on most makes and models of car.But they can sometimes vary from one manufacturer to another.

-Below, we’ve included some links to different makes of car so you can check the warning lights for your particular model.
+We’ve included some links to popular makes of car so you can check the warning lights for your particular model.

-For Mini dashboard warning lights, click the link and then enter your vehicle identification number (VIN).
+For Mini drivers, check out Mini dashboard warning lights, and then enter your vehicle identification number (VIN).

 To find this look at the dashboard from the front of the car and the VIN can be found on the driver’s side.